-Many patients seek an alternative to dental crown while looking for dental restoration or after a root canal.
-A temporary crown or cap is the most preferred and effective dental approach to repair a damaged tooth.
-There may be different reasons for a patient looking for an alternative to a dental crown.
+Many patients seek inexpensive dental crowns while looking for a dental restoration or after a root canal.
+A temporary crown is the most preferred and effective dental approach to repair a damaged tooth.
+There may be various reasons for a patient to look for alternative dental crowns.
 This includes a person’s budget, the severity of tooth damage, general fear of dental procedures, etc.

 For many people, budget is the main concern.
-Due to that, they look for a cheaper alternative to dental crown.
+Some may say “Oh, I can’t afford a crown on my root canal” so start looking for affordable crowning alternatives.
 If for whatever reason, you don’t want a dental crown, there are many alternate options to choose from but it is best you consult your dentist first.
 Together you’ll be able to pick the right one for you.

-In this article, we will discuss different yet cheaper alternatives to dental crowns.
+In this article, we will discuss some cheap teeth crowns.

-If you’re looking for an alternative to a dental crown, probably you don’t like the idea of this procedure because it alters the natural teeth.
-In other cases, you are not ready for the expenses related to a dental crown or want a cheaper dental crown.
-If you’re looking for a cheaper alternative you may want to take a look at prices for crown procedure in Turkey.
-But if you’re not ready for a permanent crown or a traditional crown, your choice of treatment include different solutions. here are a few alternative dental solutions dentists usually recommend in cases like yours.
+If you’re looking for a dental crown alternative, you probably don’t like the idea of this procedure because it alters the natural teeth.
+In other cases, you are not ready for the expenses related to a dental crown or want cheap crowns.
+If you’re looking for a more budget-friendly dental alternative you may want to take a look at prices for crown procedure in Turkey.
+But if you’re not ready for a permanent crown or a traditional crown, your choice of treatment includes different solutions.
+Here are a few alternative dental solutions dentists usually recommend in such cases.

 Dental Onlays

-In case a dental crown is not your first choice or your dental insurance doesn’t cover it and you are looking for something cost-effective, an onlay can be chosen as a cheaper alternative to dental crown providing a more definitive treatment.
+In case a dental crown is not your first choice or your dental insurance doesn’t cover it, you may be looking for something cost-effective.
+If we compare onlay vs crown costs, onlay would be a cheaper option.
 The process involves removing the damaged part of your tooth and covering it with custom‐made filling made from silver/gold or porcelain.

-On lays is one of the types of restorations placed on the cusps of your teeth after the dentist drills and gets rid of the damaged part of the tooth.
+Onlays are one of the types of restorations that are placed on the cusps of your teeth after the dentist drills and gets rid of the damaged part of the tooth.
 In simple words, it covers the entire top surface of a natural tooth structure.

 On lays are available in various materials and each material varies in terms of price and durability.